Back to Knowledge Base

 Re-enable a hidden metric at any time — all historical data will be visible again immediately.

-If an integration imports data for a hidden metric, the data is still stored — it just won't show on the dashboard until you re-enable the metric.
+If an integration imports data for a hidden metric, the data is still stored — it just will not show on the dashboard until you re-enable the metric.

 Renaming Metrics